StealthCSUMBStudent/CST205Final-Team3476/README.md

-This is the final project for team 3476: Members: Jonathan Ngo, Judah Silva, Michael Hzuiy, and Nikolas Lopez
+This is the final project for team 3476: Members: Jonathan Ngo, Judah Silva, Michael Huziy, and Nikolas Lopez

 Class: CST-205